BLOGS

 Marketing channels to consider

-There are a plethora of direct channels you might consider then building a marketing channel strategy.
+There are many channels you might consider when building a marketing channel strategy.
 Here is just a partial list to get your brainstorming started:

 When weighing the pros and cons of any of the above advertising options for your marketing channel strategy, remember that it's important to match customer experience with the channel you're using.
 A few tips to help you achieve a good match are: